2004 United States presidential election in Montana

 The 2004 United States presidential election in Montana took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 Montana was won by incumbent President George W. Bush by a 20.5% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise considered as a safe red state.

-Montana was 1 of 9 states to only back George H. W. Bush once that was won twice by George W. Bush.